mongodb/mongo-c-driver/src/libbson/doc/creating.rst

   BSON documents can live on the stack or the heap based on the performance needs or preference of the consumer.

 Let's start by creating a new BSON document on the stack.
-Whenever using libbson, make sure you ``#include <bson.h>``.
+Whenever using libbson, make sure you ``#include <bson/bson.h>``.

 .. code-block:: c